II. Qualifications to be a Candidate

 Q. Do I need to file my FCPA Pre-election report with the Party?

 A. If you have not done so already, you should file the Appointment of Principal Campaign Committee, which sets up your campaign committee, when qualifying only.
-Additional FCPA disclosures, including the new monthly and weekly reports or annual reports, must be filed according to the FCPA calender directly with the Secretary of State (state offices) or Probate Judge (local offices).
+Additional FCPA disclosures, including the new monthly and weekly reports or annual reports, must be filed according to the FCPA calendar directly with the Secretary of State (state offices) or Probate Judge (local offices).

 Q. Can I pay my qualifying fee after filing my Declaration of Candidacy (qualifying form)?